jchernandez87/My-Portfolio/README.md

 # My-Portfolio
-# In this project we are goin to create or potfolio through microverse exercises 🙂
+# In this project we are going to create or potfolio through microverse exercises 🙂